The history of Animal Sciences in Wageningen

 Favourite species of students Animal Sciences are represented in the sub associations; Rundvee Fokkerij Studieclub (Cattle Breeding Study Club), Porculum, Aquarius, Schapen en Geiten Studie Club (Sheep and Goat Study Club) and the Paarden Fokkerij Club (Horse Breeding Club).
 Due to new developments regarding companion animals, in academic year 2003-2004 the Companion Animals Working Group was established.
 To give the working group more freedom and independence, the group changed to the sub association Bestia Turba Ferina (BTF) in 2007.
 This sub association focuses on providing activities for non-production animals.

 In 2001 a new main sponsorship contract was signed.
 Instead of the name Hendrix UTD the name Nutreco (International company specialized in animal nutrition, red. ) will be used in the future.
 The other sponsor was still Rabobank Wageningen Rhenen (Dutch bank, red.) and in 2005 it became ABN-AMRO Bank (Dutch bank, red.).
-Nowadays, Trouw nutrition (International company specialized in animal nutrition,red. ) and HatchTech[ivdz1] (company in incubation techniques, red.) are the main sponsors of the Study Association.
+Nowadays, Trouw nutrition (International company specialized in animal nutrition,red. ), HatchTech[ivdz1] (company in incubation techniques, red.), and CRV (company in cattle genetics, red.) are the main sponsors of the Study Association.

 During the first performance of Véater in 2008, Martin Verstegen, Mariet Verstegen, Jos Raaijmakers, Reinoud Buis, Egbert Egberts and Ab Groen received the title honorary member of study association "De Veetelers".
 They are strongly involved, have done much and still do much for the association.
 During the first performance of Véater in 2009, Rommert Politiek received the title honorary member of the association.
 Rommert Politiek was as a professor who co-founded Study Association "De Veetelers" in 1962.
 Also, during the first performance of Véater in 2009, the association thanked Mariet Verstegen for her effort as patroness, Mariet was patroness since the 10th Zoötechnical Almanac.
 In 2009 Natasha Gianotten succeed Mariet as patroness.